Young woman EPS representative

 What is the most important information I should know about LEQEMBI?

-LEQEMBI can cause serious side effects,
+LEQEMBI can cause serious side effects, including:

 ARIA (Amyloid-Related Imaging Abnormalities).
 ARIA is a side effect that does not usually cause any symptoms, but serious symptoms can occur.
 ARIA can be fatal.